 Finance and Audit

-This committee has a fixed membership of the Treasurer, President, President-Elect, Secretary, Executive Director and the Chief Financial Officer.
-Chaired by the Treasurer, the committee shall be responsible for developing appropriate fiscal policies, monitoring financial performance, and approving or recommending budgetary changes.
+This committee has a fixed membership of the Board Treasurer, Board President, Board President-Elect, Board Secretary, and the Chief Financial Officer.
+Chaired by the Board Treasurer, the committee shall be responsible for developing appropriate fiscal policies, monitoring financial performance, and approving or recommending budgetary changes.

 The Program Coordination committee has a fixed membership consisting of Chairs of the following committees: Standards, Technical Information & Methods, Registrations & Credentialing Supervision, and Professional Development.
 The Program Coordination Committee is responsible for advising and making recommendations to the Board of Directors on BICSI programs affecting the product triangle in Publications (Reference Manuals/Standards), Education, and Credentialing.